-Secret grand jury files in Breonna Taylor case to be public
+AG seeks delay in releasing Breonna Taylor grand jury files

 LOUISVILLE, Ky.
-(AP) — Kentucky’s attorney general is seeking to delay the release of records in the Breonna Taylor grand jury proceeding just as it was set to be released to the public.
+(AP) — Kentucky’s attorney general is seeking to delay the release of secret grand jury proceedings in the Breonna Taylor case just as audio recordings were set to be released to the public.

-Attorney General Daniel Cameron’s office filed a motion Wednesday morning asking for a week delay to the release so officials could redact names and personal information from the recording.

-A court in Louisville was expected to release the audio recordings on Wednesday.
+Attorney General Daniel Cameron’s office filed a motion Wednesday morning asking for a week’s delay to enable the redaction of names and personal information.
+A court in Louisville had been expected to release the audio recordings on Wednesday.

-The filing said the delay was necessary “in the interest of protection of witnesses, and in particular private citizens named in the recordings.”
+The filing said the delay is necessary “in the interest of protection of witnesses, and in particular private citizens named in the recordings.”

 Cameron acknowledged this week that his recommendation to the grand jury was that only one of the officers be indicted, and only for the wanton endangerment of Taylor’s neighbors.